adam-on-the-internet/dsm-pth/src/assets/rules-archive/1996_01_02/info.md

 ## Summary

-Council amended rules "regarding waiving of ordinances".

-Most context is unknown.

-This was item 33 (roll call 96-88) on the January 2, 1996 agenda.

-Vote passed unanimously.
-The item was not on the consent agenda.
+The City amended the Procedural Rules as follows:

+> Amended Procedural Rules of the City Council, regarding waiving of ordinances.

 ## Documents

 [Meeting Minutes for January 2, 1996](assets/rules-archive/1996_01_02/meeting_minutes.pdf)

+## Notes

+Amended at the meeting on January 2, 1996 as item 33 (not on the Consent Agenda).

+The vote passed 7-0 (unanimously) with Roll Call 96-88.